for students serious about getting a head start in their career

 Next fall's class if full.
 If anyone withdraws we will open it up.
 Please email firstname.lastname@example.org if you want to be on a waitlist.
 We will offer it again in the spring.
 Applications will open in November, look for this in This Week in CSOM.

-Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost and free for our students receiving signficant financial aid.
-Modern Guild works with your schedule as the deliverables are online and your meetings are via Skpe.
+Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost to any CSOM sophomores and free for our students receiving moderate/signficant financial aid.
+Modern Guild works with your schedule as the deliverables are on line and your meetings are via Skpe.
 Immersion is designed so that you identify three career fields of interest and explore them deeply.

 You will talk to industry experts in three fields.